riatelab/osrm/README.md

 :warning: **You must be careful using the OSRM demo server and read the [*about* page](https://routing.openstreetmap.de/about.html) of the service**:
-&gt; [One request per second max.
+\> [One request per second max.
 No scraping, no heavy usage.](https://routing.openstreetmap.de/about.html)

-:heavy\_exclamation\_mark: **To consider when using OSRM**:
+:heavy_exclamation_mark: **To consider when using OSRM**:
-&gt; [“Most of the previously active core devs have either moved on to new roles, or are simply busy on different projects (…)”](https://github.com/Project-OSRM/osrm-backend/issues/5463)
+\> [“Most of the previously active core devs have either moved on to new roles, or are simply busy on different projects (…)”](https://github.com/Project-OSRM/osrm-backend/issues/5463)

 ## Features